Click a heading to learn more

 Our vision is to live out the commission given in James 1:27 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”

-The Woodburn Christian Children’s Home is making provision to remain faithful.
-History demonstrates that it is the tendency of any parachurch organization to become more secular with the passage of time.
-Funding pressures and licensure requirements have a tendency to push children’s home in this direction.
-In order to combat these pressure, the Woodburn Christian Children’s Home works hard to build a strong financial foundation through the development of the Legacy (endowment) Fund in addition to a strong, independent base of monthly support, and actively works to keep both legislation and regulation favorable to Christian ministries.
-A fully informed and committed Board of Directors along with the strong moral support of our supporting churches are also essential to the success of this endeavor.
+The Woodburn Christian Children's Home is making provision to remain faithful.
+History demonstrates that it is the tendency of any para-church organization to become more secular with the passage of time.
+Funding pressures and licensure requirements have a tendency to push children's homes in this direction.
+The following strategies will combat these pressures: • Build a strong financial foundation through the development of the Legacy (endowment) Fund and a strong, independent base of monthly support through churches, individuals, organizations, and grant foundations. • Participate in the development of state-level legislation so that regulations remain favorable to Christian ministries such as WCCH. • Communicate with a fully informed and committed Board of Directors. • Develop resident referral network, staff recruitment and training.

 Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed (Psalm 82:3).